simuxakadiscgolfgod/Space-Weather/README.md

 ## Astronomical Picture of the Day
 **Note**: Due to the lapse in federal US government funding, NASA is not updating the APOD.
 Therefore, every day a random picture is being displayed from the archive (from 1995-06-16 to 2025-10-01).
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2009-07-06
+<br />**Date image released:**  1995-10-01
-<br />**Title of the image:**  Unknown Dark Material on Mercury
+<br />**Title of the image:**  Central Galactic Star Bursts
-<br />**Description for the image:**  What is that strange material on Mercury?
-When flying by Mercury last October, the robotic MESSENGER spacecraft imaged much of the solar system's innermost planet in unprecedented detail.
-As common in science, new data bring new mysteries.
-Pictured above on the lower right, a large crater -- about 100 kilometers across -- has unusual dark material of unknown composition near its center.
-The material's darkness does not appear to be caused by shadows, as the Sun was near zenith when the image was taken.
-One origin hypothesis is that the dark material was uncovered from beneath Mercury's surface during the impact that created the surrounding crater.
-If so, the composition of the dark mound might be similar to the composition of some mysterious dark rings also recently discovered on Mercury.
-Alternatively, the dark material could be related to an unusual composition of the impacting rock.
-MESSENGER will buzz past Mercury again later this year before entering orbit in 2011.
+<br />**Description for the image:**  The pictured core of the galaxy NGC 253 shows an exceptionally high rate of star formation.
+In the center are some of the densest knots of stars ever found, surrounded by glowing gas and dust lanes.
+Galaxies where such high star formation rates are seen are called "starburst" galaxies.
+The unusual color is a combination of the light emitted from the young, hot, blue stars and their associated emission and reflection nebulae.
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/0907/darkmercury_messenger_big.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/ngc253_hst.gif

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).